Frequently Asked Questions

 I have just been diagnosed with COVID-19 or in the middle of my illness.
 Should I receive the vaccine?

-No. Vaccination should be deferred until you have recovered and have completed isolation.
+No. Wait to get the vaccine until you have recovered and have completed isolation.

 I am pregnant.
 Should I be vaccinated?